 In this agreement:

-Films means the feature films for which Heritage Films owns or controls the non-theatrical public performance rights in Australia or New Zealand respectively and which are available on DVD in Australia or New Zealand from the following studios: Roadshow Films, Warner Bros, Walt Disney Pictures, Sony Pictures Releasing, Hopscotch, Icon and Hoyts Distribution and any other studio which
+Films means the feature film(s) for which Heritage Films owns or controls the non theatrical public performance rights in Australia or New Zealand respectively, and which are available on DVD and Digital in Australia or New Zealand from the following studios: Roadshow Films, Warner Bros, Walt Disney Pictures, Sony Pictures Releasing, Fox, Universal, Paramount, MGM, Marvel, Pixar, EntertainmentOne, Transmission, Madman, Studio Canal, Hopscotch, Icon and Hoyts Distribution and any other studio which

 Territory means Australia and New Zealand.

-D. Music Performance Rights Heritage Films represents that the public performance rights to each musical composition and sound recording embodied in the Film(s) are either:
+D. Music Performance Rights: Heritage Films represents that the public performance rights to each musical composition and sound recording embodied in the film(s) are either:

-i. available for licence through the Australian Performing Rights Association (“APRA”) and the Phonographic Performance Company of Australia (“PPCA”), or
+i.
+Available for licence through the Australian Performing Rights Association (“APRA”) and the Phonographic Performance Company of Australia (“PPCA”), or

-ii. in the public domain in the Territory; or
+ii.
+In the public domain in the Territory; or

-E. The licensee acknowledges that it must secure at its/their sole cost and expense, all licences necessary from APRA and/or the PPCA and their NZ counterparts to enable it to publicly perform the Films.
+E. The licensee acknowledges that it must secure at its/their sole cost and expense, all licences necessary from APRA and/or the PPCA and their NZ counterparts to enable it to publicly perform the film(s).

-F. Heritage Films by notice in writing to the licensee may withdraw any Film(s) from this Agreement because of any dispute, claim or liability relating to the Heritage Films’ ability to supply such Film(s) under this agreement.
+F. Heritage Films by notice in writing to the licensee may withdraw any film(s) from this Agreement because of any dispute, claim or liability relating to the Heritage Films’ ability to supply such film(s) under this agreement.
 Upon such notice the licensee will promptly take all necessary action to ensure that this notice is complied with.